 “And when they told it to Jotham, he went and stood in the top of mount Gerizim, and lifted up his voice, and cried, and said unto them, Hearken unto me, ye men of Shechem, that God may hearken unto you.
 The trees went forth on a time to anoint a king over them; and they said unto the olive tree, Reign thou over us…”.

 Abimelech was a king over Israel for 3 years in Shechem, but then a mutiny broke out and he was forced to flee to the city of Arumah (Judges 9:41): “And Abimelech dwelt at Arumah: and Zebul thrust out Gaal and his brethren, that they should not dwell in Shechem”.
 He later was killed by the mutineers in Thebez (Tubas?).

 A panoramic view, as seen from upper Itamar with a view towards the south, is shown in the following picture.
-If you press on it, a panoramic viewer will pop up.
-Using this flash-based panoramic viewer, you can move around and zoom in and out, and view the site in full screen mode.

 A Sheikh’s tomb is located 2 KM east of the center of Itamar, on a high hill overlooking the village of Beit Fukir.
 This hill is seen in this picture, taken from the east side.
 Around the site are farms and residential houses of the settlers, and expansion of Itamar.
 In the background is Mount Ebal on the right and Mount Gerizim on the left sides.